htmlcomponents/dsd-set-html-unsafe/readme.md

 Chrome and Firefox behave differently, so this seems perhaps either a bug or differing unspecified caching behavior of CSS link rels from inside a DSD.
 Also, a CSS link rel in a DSD does not always render block, at least not as I wish it would.

-Firefox behaves as I would expect: It caches the first CSS link rel it finds, whether found in the document head or in a DSD, and does not reload it when the DSD is reinserted with `setHTMLUnsafe()`.
+Firefox behaves as I would expect: It caches the first CSS link rel it finds, whether found in the document head or light DOM body or in a DSD, and does not reload it when the DSD is reinserted with `setHTMLUnsafe()`.
 But on first load, a CSS link rel does not render block.

-Chrome, however, reloads the CSS link rel each time the DSD is reinserted with `setHTMLUnsafe()`, causing a repeated FOUC, even if the CSS link rel is already in the document head.
+Chrome, however, reloads the CSS link rel each time the DSD is reinserted with `setHTMLUnsafe()`, causing a repeated FOUC, even if the CSS link rel is already in the document head or light DOM body.

 In sum, these demos seem to imply there is some kind of overlapping relationship between DSD FOUC, caching, and render blocking.